frankaemika/docs/source/libfranka.rst

 joint impedance controller will follow the joint signals :math:`q_{d}, \dot{q}_{d}` and the internal Cartesian impedance controller the Cartesian ones :math:`{}^OT_{EE,d}, {}^O\dot{P}_{EE,d}`) and send them to the robot joints.
-All the variables on the Control side of the figure, i.e. the last received `c` values (after the low pass filter and the extrapolation due to packet losses, read below for an explanation), the computed `d` values and their time derivatives are sent back to the user in the robot state.
+All variables on the Control side of the figure, i.e. the last received `c` values (after the low pass filter and the extrapolation due to packet losses, read below for an explanation), the computed `d` values and their time derivatives are sent back to the user in the robot state.
 This way you can